rnml/shell-file-mode/README.md

-# shell-file.el #
+`shell-file.el` defines elisp code for managing and running blocks of shell scripts from within emacs.

-A way to manage and run blocks of shell scripts from within emacs.
+# The shell file #

 The idea is that one has a file called a *shell file* containing blocks of shell script.
 Here is an example shell file.